 We know that we can have multiple catch blocks in a try-catch block code.
 Here every catch block is kind of a processor to process that particular exception.
 So when an exception occurs in the try block, it’s sent to the first catch block to process.
 If the catch block is not able to process it, it forwards the request to next object in chain i.e next catch block.
 If even the last catch block is not able to process it, the exception is thrown outside of the chain to the calling program.

 ATM dispense machine logic can be implemented using Chain of Responsibility Pattern, check out the linked post.

 Observer design pattern is useful when you are interested in the state of an object and want to get notified whenever there is any change.
 In observer pattern, the object that watch on the state of another object are called Observer and the object that is being watched is called Subject.

-Java provides inbuilt platform for implementing Observer pattern through java.util.Observable class and java.util.Observer interface.
-However it’s not widely used because the implementation is really simple and most of the times we don’t want to end up extending a class just for implementing Observer pattern as java doesn’t provide multiple inheritance in classes.
+Java provides an inbuilt platform for implementing Observer pattern through java.util.Observable class and java.util.Observer interface.
+However, it’s not widely used because the implementation is really simple and most of the times we don’t want to end up extending a class just for implementing Observer pattern as java doesn’t provide multiple inheritances in classes.

 Java Message Service (JMS) uses Observer pattern along with Mediator pattern to allow applications to subscribe and publish data to other applications.
 Check out Observer Pattern post for implementation details and example program.

 Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.